bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is a self closing tag?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 In HTML5 it is not strictly necessary to close certain HTML tags.
-The tags that aren\'t required to have specific closing tags are called “self closing” tags.
+The tags that aren&apos;t required to have specific closing tags are called “self closing” tags.

 An example of a self closing tag is something like a line break (`<br />`) or the meta tag (`<meta>`).
 This means that the following are both acceptable:

 ```html
 <meta charset="UTF-8">